achristen/Flir-Public-Format/README.md

 read_fpf_sequence.pro
 ----------------

-Reads multiple FLIR Public Format files stored in the same directory based on their relative time information into a time-sequential array [x,y,t], where x is width dimension of fpf file, y is hight dimension of fpf file and t is the number of time steps.
+Reads multiple FLIR&reg; Public Format files stored in the same directory based on their relative time information into a time-sequential array [x,y,t], where x is width dimension of fpf file, y is hight dimension of fpf file and t is the number of time steps.

 sequence_statistics.pro
 ----------------